 Another major strength of SEM is that it offers the opportunity of advertising that is aimed at specific audiences.
 Unlike other forms of advertising, where a firm’s ads are aired to everyone, with SEM a firm can target specific segments of the population, geographic locations or even the time that they appear on the screen.
 This precision is helpful in channeling the marketing efforts to the target audience who are more likely to give their business, thus making SEM a cheap marketing strategy for any business.

 Compared to SEO which may take around a year or more to show positive outcomes, SEM enables business organisations to monetise their web traffic within the shortest time possible.
 When a campaign has been created, ads can go live on search engines within the shortest time and the traffic to the website can begin within hours.
-This is especially useful for companies that wish to advertise specific products on a short-term bases or companies that require a short burst of traffic.
+This is especially useful for companies that wish to advertise specific products on a short-term basis or companies that require a short burst of traffic.

-This is because through SEM, business persons can post their ads in places that they wish and also target special groups of people such as the young, the female gender, etc. This level of targeting makes it possible that only the population of the people likely to be interested in your products or services will see your advertisement.
+Through SEM, business persons can post their ads in places that they wish and also target special groups of people such as the young, the female gender, etc. This level of targeting makes it possible that only the population of the people likely to be interested in your products or services will see your advertisement.
 For instance, instant advertisement can be based on the location of a local business, which means that all the ads will be displayed to potential customers only.

 Even if users do not click on your ads, repeated exposure to your brand name and message at the top of SERPs helps to increase brand awareness.
 Over time, this can lead to improved brand recall and higher conversion rates as users become more familiar with your business.